 - Buying and Making Electricity : Department of Energy website provides information about renewable energy, including biomass energy, geothermal energy, hydrogen, hydropower, ocean energy, solar energy, and wind energy.

-- DOE Tribal Energy Program : Promotes tribal energy sufficiency and fosters employment and economic development on tribal lands.
+- Office of Indian Energy Policy and Programs : Promotes tribal energy sufficiency and fosters employment and economic development on tribal lands.

 - Alternative Fuels and Advanced Vehicles Data Center : Provides information, data, and tools to help fleets and other transportation decision makers find ways to reduce petroleum consumption through the use of alternative and renewable fuels, advanced vehicles, and other fuel-saving measures.

-- EPA Transportation Information : State and Local Transportation Resources Provides links to EPA and non-EPA Web-based resources that provide additional information on transportation and fuels.
+- EPA State and Local Transportation Resources : Provides links to Web-based resources that provide additional information on transportation, fuels, and green vehicles.